Frequently Asked Questions

 How is Practical Acupuncture & Apothecary LLC different from other clinics?

-Not all acupuncturists treat the very young or even in pregnancy.
-Sarah has taken special interest in the treatment of these patients and is considered a specialist in the care and treatment of women and children through all stages of life and development.
+Sarah has taken special interest in the treatment of neuropathy patients and is a specialist in the care and treatment of all stages of life and development.

 Does acupuncture hurt?